 - The charts in the application git repository

 We have begun spreading the word to all the developers and the migration process has already begun.
 This first step is still controlled using the CI platform.
-I will write another blog post shortly that will describe the second step: How we achieved our migration to a GitOps workflow with Flux.
+I will write another blog post shortly that will describe the second step: how we achieved our migration to a GitOps workflow with Flux.
 We will describe our setup and the challenges faced (multiple repositories, secrets …).
-So stay tuned !

 We tried here to describe our progress in recent years regarding our application deployment workflow that led us to consider the GitOps approach.
 This journey is not finished yet and we will keep you posted soon but we are now convinced that keeping things simple and getting closer to the developers’ habits is the right choice.